 Founded and led the IoT organization at MathWorks, drove acquisition of ioBridge, and launched ThingSpeak — a platform capable of processing 6,000 requests/second at 99.99% uptime.

-Independent ML research at UMass Boston developing dementia-onset prediction models.
-Published work on democratizing machine learning and AI leadership at MIT Sloan.
+Independent ML research developing dementia-onset prediction models.
+Published on democratizing ML and AI leadership at MIT Sloan.
+Holds a registered patent on AGI model training and intelligent agent architectures — the foundational research behind Arca's autonomous AI capabilities.

 Led ground control software development for DoD experimental satellites at General Dynamics — four satellite missions valued at over $520M, including NASA/DoD joint operations.